Inflect logo

 Power Analysis

-Average Cost Of Power: Industrial electricity rates are among the lowest in North America, estimated between C$0.05 and C$0.07/kWh as of September 2025.
-This significant cost advantage makes Montreal highly attractive for high-density deployments like AI and HPC.
+Average Cost Of Power: Industrial electricity in Montreal is among the most competitive in North America, typically ranging from $0.05/kWh to $0.07/kWh as of September 2025.
+This cost advantage directly improves the bottom line for power-hungry operations like large-scale AI training and data processing.

 Market Access, Business & Tax Climate